How to Prepare for an OSHA Inspection

 Do you know what to do when a representative of the Occupational Safety and Health Administration comes to your business?
 Do your employees know?
 At Hendershot, Cannon & Hisey, P.C., our goal is to make sure employers protect their businesses by taking appropriate steps during and after OSHA inspections.

 We are a Houston-based law firm that advises Texas businesses on how to prepare for and act during an OSHA inspection.
 Our firm provides representation for every step of the inspection process, from preventative compliance to defense against citations.
 In short, we are equipped to help businesses with any OSHA-related legal issue.
-Call (713) 489-2028 or contact us online to discuss your case in a consultation.

 Our lawyers know that OSHA officers usually ask to see the facility manager or the site superintendent, depending on the type of work site.
 As the OSHA inspector's first contact, there are certain steps he or she should take to ensure your rights are protected through the inspection process.